 Balance!
 That’s what always works for me: sometimes I really can’t think anymore, because I have too much on my mind, so I am definitely not going to make a scrub.
 But on other days, I feel very creative.
 That’s when these ideas below come forward.

 First of all, making a body scrub at home is fairly easy.
 There are numerous ways to make it; use your imagination and get creative!
-Here are some of my favorite combos that I like to switch to and from:
+Here are some of my favorite combos of a homemade body scrub for glowing skin that I like to switch to and from:

 - Sea salt and Thyme body scrub

 Secondly, in case I’m too busy to make my own scrub, I simply shop for one.
 I’ve gathered a few suggestions that are my current faves.
 However, I tend to be on a budget, so balancing between the bought ones and the homemade ones is something that I practice on a regular basis.
 This way I can use luscious and gorgeous already-made scrubs that contain either too many ingredients or the ingredients I wouldn’t know how to include in a scrub.
 After all, getting a nice package every now and then is also a great way to make your day, right?